 Data on Covid-19 cases are reported by the government by 'specimen date' and by 'published date'.
 Specimen cases relate to the date when the sample was taken from the person being tested, while published cases relate to the first date when they are included in the published numbers.
 At the present time we regard the specimen date data as a more reliable indicator of the trend in new cases.
-The model based on specimen dated observations has better captured the effect of the sharp increase in testing on the day that schools reopened and also suffers less from data errors or revisions.
+The model based on specimen dated observations better captured the effect of the sharp increase in testing on the day that schools reopened and also suffers less from data errors or revisions.

 On 27 March 2021, 850 historic cases were removed due to a laboratory processing error.
 This affected specimen date data between 23 and 25 March in local authorities primarily in the North East and Yorkshire.
-The cumulative total number of people tested positive was revised down on 27 March 2021.
+The cumulative total number of people testing positive was revised down on 27 March 2021.
 Historic published date totals have not been changed.
 The downward correction on 27th March is mixed with the positive upward revisions of cases as more test results are returned over time making it impossible to date these corrections accurately.
 Thus, we cannot back out on which day these corrections were made.
 For published data, we choose to remove 300, 300 and 250 cases on 24, 25 and 26th of March respectively.

-Between 2nd to the 5th April significant disruption to cases and deaths for Wales and Northern Ireland occurred.
-This was corrected on the 6th April but with a 48-hour reporting period.
-As the last date in the estimation sample for specimen cases is April 2nd we will decide how to account for this change in next week's forecast.
-We leave published cases unchanged.
+Between 2 and 5 April 2021, significant disruption to cases and deaths for Wales and Northern Ireland occurred.
+This was corrected on 6th April but with a 48-hour reporting period.
+We left published cases unchanged.

-On April 9th rapid LF tests that are confirmed as negative by Polymerase Chain Reaction (PCR) test within 3 days were removed.
+On April 9th rapid LF tests that were confirmed as negative by Polymerase Chain Reaction (PCR) test within 3 days were removed.
 For published cases, we set 9th April as missing as no correction is applied to the historic data by Public Health England